HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/registration/index.md

 <p>Today we will use Harvard Library's Felt educational license, which is available to workshop participants, and students at Harvard learning GIS.
 If you're following along at home, you can make a few free maps with a Felt public account, which will be enough to complete this workshop.</p>
 </div>

-### If you are a Harvard student or in-person workshop participant

 1. Make a free account on [Felt.com](https://felt.com/).

-1. Add your email to [this list](https://docs.google.com/forms/d/e/1FAIpQLSeTkBRUne9IyjZRcfzXKuezPrHWlCfe9efWteQYsU8lkdJgzA/viewform?usp=sf_link) and the instructor will add you to our workspace.
+2. If you are a Harvard student, or attending this workshop in-person, add your email to [this list](https://docs.google.com/forms/d/e/1FAIpQLSeTkBRUne9IyjZRcfzXKuezPrHWlCfe9efWteQYsU8lkdJgzA/viewform?usp=sf_link) and the instructor will add you to our education-tier workspace.

-### If you are following along at home

-1. Make a free account on [Felt.com](https://felt.com/).